 Well I am going to go with New Who here for many reasons.

-I remember when I watched this episode with my mother who normally doesn’t have time for New Who, she still nevertheless said that the Daleks had never been scarier than they were in this story.
+I remember when I watched this episode with my mother who normally doesn’t have time for New Who, she still nevertheless said that the Daleks had never been scarier than they were in The Stolen Earth.

 Also Julian Bleach who plays Davros is truly exceptional.
 Its funny the way that New Who has managed to get Davros’ character completely right in terms of performance and the writing, but with the Master they have given us a string of villains who are the Master in name only.